 In 1896, Charlie Chaplin, his mother and brother presented themselves at the door of the Lambeth Workhouse in south London.
-Charlie’s father had left them and with no secure earnings they were destitute.
-Making matters worse, Charlie’s mother, Hannah, also suffered from mental problems.
-Over the next few years, the family passed in, and out, of the Lambeth Workhouse – until Charlie reached the age of fourteen and Hannah was committed to an asylum.
-A very sad tale and one which had a deep impact on the young Charlie, evidenced by his subsequent work in Hollywood and affinity to the poor in his characters, such as the Little Tramp.
+Charlie’s father had left them and with no secure earnings and they were destitute.
+Making matters worse Charlie’s mother, Hannah, also suffered from mental problems.
+Over the next few years the family passed in, and out, of the Lambeth Workhouse – until Charlie reached the age of fourteen and Hannah was committed to an asylum.
+A tragic tale that had a deep impact on the young Charlie, evidenced by his subsequent work in Hollywood and affinity to the poor in his characters, such as the Little Tramp.

 Industrial unemployment in the early part of the twentieth century (caused by aggressive competition from the newly industrialised nations of the United States and Germany) resulted in a more humanitarian appreciation of the causes of poverty, being seen as much more than a moral problem.
 The workhouses passed into history in 1929.
 Today, these relics remain today dotted throughout the country and re-purposed as health and social care centres, places of learning and, in some cases, museums.
 In 1998, the former Lambeth Workhouse was reborn as The Cinema Museum.
 A fitting full circle to the life of one of its most famous ghosts.

 For more information about The Cinema Museum please see:

 Hobsbawm, E. (1990) Industry and empire, Vol 3, The Penguin economic history of Britain (London: Penguin, first pub.
 1968)